Siyara: Archaeology

 In 2016 and again in 2020, the Incipit (Instituto de Ciencias del Patrimonio) Spanish-lead archaeological team surveyed the site of Siyara and made a number of new archeological finds, including stone buildings made of coral masonry and several hundred Muslim burial graves and tumuli.
 The team also uncovered amounts of imported and local potteries, glass, stone vessels and accumulations of bones and ashes (which indicates large feasts and gatherings).

 Demographics

-Previously inhabited by the Sa'ad Musa sub-division of the Habr Awal Isaaq, the town is nowadays inhabited by members of the Mohamed Abokor subdivision of the Habr Je'lo Isaaq.
+According to a book published in the UK in 1951, there was a home well belonging to the Yasif branch of the Habr Je'lo clan, Mohamed Ahmed branch of the Ahmed Farah branch of the Habr Je'lo clan.